skryv/external-documentation/docs/config-reference/workflows.md

 For more information about the BPMN elements supported, please consult the [BPMN 2.0 Implementation Reference](https://docs.camunda.org/manual/7.14/reference/bpmn20/).
 For more information about DMN and the supported features, please consult the [DMN 1.3 Implementation Reference](https://docs.camunda.org/manual/7.14/reference/dmn/).
 For more information about the CMMN elements supported, please consult the [CMMN 1.1 Implementation Reference](https://docs.camunda.org/manual/7.14/reference/cmmn11/).
-## Configuring Tasks
+## Configuring tasks

 BPMN support a number of tasks, such as user tasks and service tasks.

 To add a task to the workflow, execute the following steps in the workflow editor:

-1. drag the task icon to the workspace and release it on the place you
+1. Drag the task icon to the workspace and release it on the place you
 2. Click the task
 3. Click the wrench
 4. Select task type (eg. user task)

 When the task is selected, the right information pane will give you access to the available configuration parameters of the task
-## User Task
+## User task

 User Tasks are tasks executed by users through the user interface.
 The Skryv platform has out of the box support for various subtypes of user tasks.